TheManamana/WriteMyREADME/README.md

 ## Description

-This app uses a series of prompts to generate a readme file for coding projects.
+This app uses a series of command line prompts to generate a readme file for coding projects.

 ## Table of Contents